WomenDefiningAI/market-challenge-simulator/README.md

 ## Deployment

 This project is configured for deployment on Vercel.
+You can access the live deployment at [market-challenge-simulator.vercel.app](https://market-challenge-simulator.vercel.app).

 Simply connect your GitHub repository to Vercel for automatic deployment.

 ## Contributing